 HIT 205 - ICD-10 CM Diagnostic Coding.

 3 Credits.
-This course will introduce the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
-The focus will be on rules, conventions, and instructions of ICD-10 CM as well as chapter specific guidelines.
-The criteria for the proper assignment of principal and additional diagnosis in all applicable patient settings will be addressed.
-Proper code assignment and impact on MS-DRGs and reimbursement will also be discussed.
-Coding scenarios will also be utilized to determine sequencing and optimization.
+(2 lecture/1 lab) This course introduces the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
+The focus is on rules, conventions, and instructions of ICD-10 CM, as well as chapter-specific guidelines.
+The criteria for the proper assignment of principal and additional diagnosis in all applicable patient settings is addressed.
+Proper code assignment and impact on MS-DRGs and reimbursement are discussed.
+Coding scenarios are utilized to determine sequencing and optimization.
 (PR: Admission to HIT or CCS programs).

 HIT 206 - Healthcare Statistics.

 3 Credits.
+Fall only.
 Descriptive healthcare statistics for all types of healthcare facilities utilizing statistical applications with healthcare data.
 Will cover data selection, interpretation and presentation.
 (PR: Admission to program and completion or test out of MAT 096)

 HIT 207 - ICD-10 PCS Procedural Coding.

 3 Credits.
-Students will be introduced to the ICD-10 PCS coding/classification system with an emphasis on the current tables to assign procedure codes.
-Coding characteristics, conventions, and guidelines will be applied in identifying. procedural codes.
-Reimbursement systems such as DRG's will be covered.
+(2 lecture/1 lab) Students are introduced to the ICD-10 PCS coding/classification system with an emphasis on the current tables to assign procedure codes.
+Coding characteristics, conventions, and guidelines are applied in identifying procedural codes.
+Reimbursement systems such as DRGs are covered.
 Coding scenarios will also be utilized to determine sequencing and optimization techniques.
 (PR: Admission to HIT or CCS coding program)

 HIT 208 - Quality Improvement in Health Care.

 2 Credits.
+Spring only.
 Provides student with skills necessary to evaluate the quality of care and potential for liability in various health care settings.
 Emphasis on evaluating health care in light of accrediting and licensing requirements.
-(Offered Spring Semester only)

-HIT 209 - CPT-Procedural Coding.
+HIT 209 - CPT Coding & Healthcare Reimbursement.

 3 Credits.
-Students will be introduced to Current Procedural Terminology (CPT) coding/terminology system which is a listing of descriptive terms and identifying codes for reporting medical services and procedures performed by physicians and healthcare providers.
-This procedural coding system is used in the outpatient setting for reimbursement of patient care and is one of the most widely used systems for reporting medical services to health insurance carriers.
+Students are introduced to Current Procedural Terminology (CPT) coding/terminology system, which is a listing of descriptive terms and identifying codes for reporting medical services and procedures performed by physicians and healthcare providers.
+This course includes a comprehensive review of healthcare reimbursement methodologies.
 (PR: Admission to HIT or CCS coding program)

 HIT 210 - Computerized Health Information System.

 3 Credits.
+Fall only.
 Evaluation of hardware and software components of computers for health information systems.
 Emphasis on computerized health records, record linkage, data sharing and methods of controlling accuracy and security.
-Includes all phases of the development of the electronic health record (EHR) and policies and procedures associated with EHR (Offered Fall Semester only)
+Includes all phases of the development of the electronic health record (EHR) and policies and procedures associated with EHR.
+CPR: must be admitted in the HIT Program.